-- 2 firm, ripe d'anjou or bosc pears; each peeled, cored and cut into 8 slices
+- 2 d'anjou or bosc pears, firm peeled, cored and cut into 8 slices

-- for serving: ricotta, mascarpone, plain Greek yogurt, or ice cream
+- ricotta, mascarpone, Greek yogurt or ice cream

-- 1 tablespoon dark brown sugar (muscovado tastes great)
+- 1 tbsp dark brown sugar muscovado tastes great!

-- 1 tablespoon unsalted butter, cut into quarters
+- 1 tbsp unsalted butter cut into quarters

-- optional spices: 1 star anise, 3 cloves, 5 black peppercorns
+- 1 star anise, 3 cloves, 5 black peppercorns any or all; optional

 Prepare the pears and lay them in a single layer in a baking dish.
 Sprinkle with the brown sugar, drizzle with honey, and dot with butter.
 Spritz with lemon and add the spices.
 Cover with foil and bake 400° for 20 - 30 minutes.